 CAD file formats are important because not all formats are interchangeable.
-Some formats can only be viewed in specific CAD applications.
+You can view some CAD files only in specific CAD applications.
 (To learn about how to convert from one CAD format to another, click here.)

 Have you ever worked with CAD?
 If yes, you’re already likely to be familiar with some of AutoCAD’s most common file format, such as DWG and DXF.
 These aren’t the only file extensions and formats used with AutoCAD, though.
 In fact, there are some formats that many people are not entirely familiar with.
 What is a file format actually?
 Is a file format different than a file extension?
 If you are lost with such kinds of questions, this article is for you.